How to control your panel heaters

 Remote controlling the panel heaters in your cabin is the easiest way to increase your comfort and protect against frozen pipes.
-All panel heaters can be controlled though our cabin control solution in one of two ways:
+All panel heaters can be controlled through our cabin control solution in one of two ways:

 Panel heaters with a regular plug can easily be controlled through wireless contacts installed between the plug and the socket.
-The wireless socket is controlled through our Base Unit PRO with a radio module and enables you to turn the panel heater on and off.
+The wireless socket is managed through our Base Unit PRO with a radio module and enables you to turn the panel heater on and off.
 You can give the socket a zone number between 1 and 6.
 Multiple sockets can be connected to each zone.
 With a temperature sensor, the socket will work as a thermostat.
 You are free to decide what temperature each panel heater should hold.
-The thermostat on the panel heater should be set a little higher so it doesn’t interfere with the socket control.
+The thermostat on the panel heater should be set a little higher, so it doesn’t interfere with the socket control.
 You can set your desired temperature for the zone thorough your app.

 Control through the circuit board:

 If you’re building a new cabin, you should consider a separate circuit for the panel heaters you want to control.
 You can choose panel heaters that are directly connected to the circuit, or you may install a separate control wire to heating units you want to control.
 By doing this, you don’t need to install sockets.
 A temperature sensor in each zone can work as a thermostat.

 This is an overview of recommended effects based on room size.
 You should also consider ceiling height and how well your cabin is isolated.